 Screening, behavioral and technical questions (questions related to the practical aspects of your job) will help them to get a good grasp of both your personality and skills.
 In this article we will have look the questions you can expect to get in your interview, describe why the interviewers use each question, and suggest you a good answer to each question.

-* The article is dedicated to nursing jobs in general, including CNA, registered nurse, and other nursing jobs.
-We focus primarily on questions they ask in the interviews in the United States, but you will get similar questions anywhere in the world, while trying to get a nursing position.
+* This article is dedicated to nursing jobs in general, including CNA, registered nurse, and other nursing jobs.
+We focus primarily on questions they use in the interviews in the United States, but you will get similar questions anywhere in the world, while trying to get a nursing position.
 For other jobs in healthcare, please check our section for healthcare & pharma jobs.

 - Do you have any role model in your life?
 What do you like the most about your role model?

 - Imagine a mother of one of your patient complained about the care their child received in the hospital.
 How would you handle the situation?